Heceo/MyBlog/content/blog/Go Module: Go's new package management tool.md

 description: ""
 ---

-It was extremely annoying when you install Go and set up the environment in mainland of China due to the firewall.
+It was extremely annoying when you were installing Go and setting up the environment in mainland of China due to the firewall.

 After I installed most of Go extensions in the VSCode, there were two ones left which I couldn't deal with no matter what methods I used.
 I even didn't know if it's because of the firewall or the problem of Golang itself.
-So I tried with glide, but it didn't work. "glide up" or "glide install" just left blank in the terminal even if I set proxy for the terminal.
+So I tried with glide, but it didn't work.
+Command like "glide up" or "glide install" just left me blank in the terminal even if I set proxy for the terminal.
 Too strange wasn't it?
 And VSCode neither corresponded nothing after I changed its  proxy.
 Just as I was forlorn, I found a new tool by Golang -- Go Module.

 First, enter your new project outside $GOPATH, and if your Go's version is 1.11: